 Our exploration of the chakras continues with a discussion of a topic very dear to me — food!

-Food is one of the basic needs of survival.
+Food is one of the basic needs for our survival.
 Eating foods that taste good, look good, and give us adequate nutrition can bring balance into our lives.

 Here are some fun foods to try.